Lake Erie College of Osteopathic Medicine - LECOM

 Lecture Discussion Pathway (LDP): Lecture presentations and laboratories are at the heart of the traditional Lecture/Discussion Pathway.
 The curriculum starts with basic sciences and introductions to clinical education, then transitions to a systems-based model in the second semester.
 This is a four-year pathway offered at the Erie campus only.
 Learn more here: https://lecom.edu/college-of-osteopathic-medicine/com-pathways/com-ldp/?dc=erie

-Directed Study Pathway (DSP): The Direct Study Pathway utilizes a curriculum delivery model that is mostly independent of faculty lectures.
+Directed Study Pathway (DSP): The Directed Study Pathway utilizes a curriculum delivery model that is mostly independent of faculty lectures.
 DSP students are given modules that contain highly organized and specific learning objectives that are used in conjunction with the assigned text to drive learning.
 DSP requires students to have well-developed organizational and time-management skills.
 This is a four-year pathway offered at the Erie campus only.
 Learn more here: https://lecom.edu/college-of-osteopathic-medicine/com-pathways/com-dsp/?dc=erie

 Problem-Based Learning (PBL) Pathway: The PBL process emphasizes self-directed study with a team approach.
 In the PBL Pathway, the student class is divided into small groups who study patient cases, in place of a traditional lecture program, to provide the context for acquiring and understanding medical science.
 With each case, the student group identifies learning issues – key topics relevant to the case and underlying medical science – that they then study independently between meetings.
-This clinically based pathway is offered at all of our campuses, but Seton Hill, Elmira, and Bradenton focus solely on the PBL pathway.
+This clinically based pathway is offered at all of our campuses, but Seton Hill, Elmira, Jacksonville and Bradenton focus solely on the PBL pathway.
 Learn more here: https://lecom.edu/college-of-osteopathic-medicine/com-pathways/com-pbl/?dc=erie

 Primary Care Scholars Pathway (PCSP): Primary Care Scholars receive a four-year medical education in just three years.
 Students attend class year-round and follow the DSP curriculum.
 PCSP students must make a commitment to complete a residency in family medicine or general internal medicine and practice in primary care for five years after residency.
 This pathway is offered at the Erie campus only.
 Learn more here: https://lecom.edu/college-of-osteopathic-medicine/com-pathways/pcsp/?dc=erie